andreasabel/inCode/entry/id/9.md

 actually do find the path of lowest action, the path will somehow magically always follow the state-updating equations
 ![F = m a](https://latex.codecogs.com/png.latex?F%20%3D%20m%20a "F = m a").
 It's
-just now we have a much more insighftul and meaningful way to look at the
+just now we have a much more insightful and meaningful way to look at the
 universe:

 Paths **always attempt to minimize their action**.